 4. Drain the marinated onions and mix them into the potatoes along with diced parsley and dill.

-5. Blend milk, sunflower oil, and a garlic clove with hand blender for 30 seconds, then add mustard, salt, and vinegar, blending until creamy.
+5. Blend milk, sunflower oil, and a garlic clove with a hand blender for 30 seconds, then add mustard, salt, and vinegar, blending until creamy.

 7. Carefully stir all the ingredients together until well combined.